konflux-ci/architecture/ADR/0003-interacting-with-internal-services.md

 **Request** is used here as a general type meaning that real use cases might involve custom resources such as **ServiceABCRequest**.

-This strategy will make use of [KCP]'s VirtualWorkspace model allowing a controller to watch a group of workspace via a single KUBECONFIG.
+This strategy will make use of [KCP]'s VirtualWorkspace model allowing an internal service controller to watch a group of workspace via a single KUBECONFIG.

 This internal service controller is expected to trigger a specific job that encapsulates the Internal Service's unit of work that HACBS wants to initiate.

-It is expected that the controller should update the **status** of the **Request** CR to denote the progress of the triggered unit of work.
+It is expected that the internal service controller should update the **status** of the **Request** CR to denote the progress of the triggered unit of work.

-The controller should also be able to update the **Request** CR to provide a **result** back to the process that originally created the custom resource.
+The internal service controller should also be able to update the **Request** CR to provide a **result** back to the process that originally created the custom resource.

 **Example:**